 Kate and her husband Jason have two children – Ryan, a student at Jefferson Road Elementary School, and Pete, a preschooler at Pittsford Nursery School.
-You may email her by clicking here.
+You may email her at email@example.com or by clicking here.

 Kevin Beckford joined the Town Board in January, 2018 following his election in November, 2017.
 An operations executive with 28 years specialty in servant leadership, Kevin has domestic & international experience working with non-profit and for-profit companies such as Eastman Kodak, Xerox, IBM, Bank of America and the Bank of Montreal.
 Kevin has lead a change management and risk mitigation consulting firm, Management and Employee Engagement Solutions, since 2013 and has recently been appointed to serve as the HR Director - Staff Diversity and Inclusion for the Universty of Rochester.

 Kevin has a broad mix of operational, technical and program/project management experience including hospital/healthcare administration, purchasing/supply chain, bank operations, IT operations, technical communications (medical imaging products), and management consulting for the private and government sector.
 He earned his Bachelor of Science degree in Organizational Management and Design from Roberts Wesleyan College.
 He is active in the community, working on social justice, anti-poverty and education initiatives for the poor.